Yakima County profile

 Agriculture, forestry and fishing is the largest industry sector demanding workers in Yakima County at 28,695 average annual employment out of 116,064 total annual average employment in 2023.
 Yakima county has 2,523 farm operations which utilize 1.8 million acres of land.
 The farms generate $2.3 billion in sales annually.

-Government sector jobs increased 800 jobs from a year ago and increased 200 jobs from January 2025.
-Federal government subsector jobs remained unchanged over the year and remained unchanged over the month.
+Government sector jobs increased 700 jobs from a year ago and was unchanged over the month.
 The county has 5,883 establishments employing workers covered by the Washington State Employment Security Act.
-The population of people 16 and older is 189,087.
+The population of people ages 16 and older is 189,087.

 Geography